brimdata/zed/docs/formats/compression.md

-This document specifies values for the `<format>` byte of a [ZNG compressed value message block](zng.md#2-the-zng-format) and the corresponding algorithms for the `<compressed paylod>` byte sequence.
+This document specifies values for the `<format>` byte of a [ZNG compressed value message block](zng.md#2-the-zng-format) and the corresponding algorithms for the `<compressed payload>` byte sequence.

 As new compression algorithms are specified, they will be documented here without any need to change the ZNG specification.